 Continuing Education Opportunities for Counselors in Ohio

-- Free State Social Work: This organization is approved by NBCC and Approved Continuing Education to provide CE for professional counselors.
-Counselors are allowed to complete up to 30 hours of distance learning for each renewal to accommodate for other professional obligations.
+- Free State Social Work Approved by NBCC, this organization provides continuing education for professional counselors.
+Counselors can complete up to 30 hours of distance learning during each renewal period to accommodate other professional obligations.

 Resources and Professional Organizations for Counselors in Ohio